-Sinus Cancer (Sino Nasal Cancer) in Tampa and Spring Hill, FL
+Sinus Cancer (Sino Nasal Cancer) in Tampa & Spring Hill, FL

 The symptoms of sinus cancer (sino nasal cancer) often mimic those of a sinus infection, including runny nose, thin discharge, headaches, sinus pressure and congestion.
 Because of the similarities between the two conditions, you should seek the expertise of an experienced ENT specialist to ensure proper diagnosis.
 The physicians at Suncoast ENT Surgical Specialists are board-certified in Otolaryngology/Head and Neck Surgery, so patients in Tampa, Spring Hill and surrounding areas in Florida feel confident about their treatment for sinus cancer (sino nasal cancer).